galihbangga/BWGustCreator/README.md

 LateralOffset: Value of rotor lateral offset\
 Floating: Is the wind file prepared for floating wind turbine?
 "YES" or "NO"\
 SeaDepth: Sea depth, only relevant for floating model\
-OutName: Name of the output file, extension shall be set to .wnd, for example "Wind_ECG_ECG.wnd"\
+OutName: Name of the output file, extension shall be set to .wnd, for example "Wind_ECG_ECG.wnd"

-# Contributing and Bugs
-Contributions are welcomed!
-For bugs, please contact Galih Bangga, galih.bangga@dnv.com.